 A picture is worth a thousand words.
 But make it a strip of pictures—with words—and it might be worth a thousand dollars.
 But just what comic books are worth money?

 Comics can be worth considerable cash.
 Take, for instance, the first issue of Batman’s standalone series.
-It sold for a whopping 527K in 2013.
+It sold for a whopping $527,000 in 2013.
 And back in 1962, Spiderman swung onto the scene via issue 15 of the Amazing Fantasy series.
 Fast-forward to 2011, where that comic sold for over $1.1 million at auction.

+Holy collectibles, Batman!
+What do you do now?
 Though it’s unlikely you own a comic that could catapult you into early retirement, here’s how to tell what comic books are worth money:

 Do some basic browsing and see where Google takes you.
 If your search comes up short on information, check a pricing site like www.comicspriceguide.com.
 You can also browse an auction site like eBay.
-Search your title, character and filter by quality (like new, used, etc.).
+Search your title, character, and filter by quality (like new, used, etc.).

 Comics are like cars.
-As wear increases, value depreciates.
+As wear increases, the value depreciates.
 Comic books are graded from 1-10, using a CGC scale.
 The categories include Mint, Fine, Good, Fair and Poor—each with varying sub-levels.
 The more pristine, the pricier the piece.
 For the best price estimate, outsource the task to a dealer.
-Obvious things you can look for now include torn pages, missing pages, faded colors and/or stains.
+Obvious things you can look for now include torn pages, missing pages, faded colors, and/or stains.

 We’ve heard of the Stone Age and the Renaissance, but who knew comics had their own category of Ages?
 Milestones and industry trends defined each Age.
-Classic characters emerged in each of the eras, so your starring superhero(es) can clue you into your comic’s value.
+Classic characters emerged in each of the eras, so your starring superhero(es) can clue you in to your comic’s value.
 Here are the various periods: